mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/connecting-clients/index.md

   - View endpoints for an endpoint type: `<dcos-url>/service/percona-server-mongodb/v1/endpoints/<endpoint>`

 Returned endpoints will include the following:
-- `.autoip.dcos.thisdcos.directory` hostnames for each instance that will follow them if they're moved within the DC/OS cluster.
+- `.autoip.dcos.thisdcos.directory` hostnames for each instance that will follow them if they are moved within the DC/OS cluster.
 - A HA-enabled VIP hostname for accessing any of the instances (optional).
 - A direct IP address for accessing the service if `.autoip.dcos.thisdcos.directory` hostnames are not resolvable.
 - If your service is on a virtual network such as the `dcos` overlay network, then the IP will be from the subnet allocated to the host that the task is running on.
 It will not be the host IP.
 To resolve the host IP use Mesos DNS (`<task>.<service>.mesos`).